MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <details>
 <summary> Calculate the average ride_length for users by day_of_week </summary>
 <ol>
-<li> In cell Q29, click "Insert" on the top tab > Click "PivotTable" > select columns M, N and O > Existing Worksheet then OK. </li>
+<li> In cell Q29, click "Insert" on the top tab > Click "PivotTable" > select columns M, N and O together > Existing Worksheet then OK. </li>
 <li> Drag member_casual in the Rows area and ride_length in the Values area > left-click it and choose "Value Field Settings" change Count to Average.
 Finally, drag day_of_week into the Columns area. </li>

  * (blank) auto populates inside your pivot table; this is normal.
 Remove (blank) by clicking on cell Q31